 Why Dalmatians Are Smart Dogs

-When it comes to dog intelligence, there are three main components or dimensions.
-The smartest dog breeds list published by Stanley Coren was based off obedience/working intelligence.
+When it comes to dog intelligence, there are three main components or dimensions that make up a dog’s true IQ.
+The smartest dog breeds list published by Stanley Coren was based off just obedience/working intelligence.

 However, there’s much more to measuring dog IQ than that.
-The other two parts used to measure a dog’s IQ is instinctive and adaptive intelligence.
-Both are just as important.
+The other two parts used to measure a dog’s intelligence is instinctive and adaptive intelligence.
+Both are just as important, if not more.

 Premier Carriage Dogs